 ||between 58 and 87

 ||88 or more

 Full-time students must be registered for a minimum of 12 credits each semester.
 The normal course load for the academic year is 32 credits; 16 credits in each semester, both fall and spring.
-Moreover, students may only register a single two-credit experience during the May Experience term and no more than 8 credits in either or both summer sessions.
+Moreover, students may only register a single two-credit experience during the May Experience term and no more than 8 credits in either summer session.

 Students may not be enrolled at Furman and another college or university during the same term.

 Furman offers a wide variety of options for studying away from campus each year.
 Student participation is typically planned significantly in advance and is competitive.
 Consult with the Rinker Center for Study Away and International Education for more information about how participation for each program is determined.

 Travel study programs are directed by Furman faculty members who accompany students throughout the experience.
 Credits and grades earned in courses taught by Furman faculty contribute to degree requirements and the grade point average on the same basis as on-campus instruction, while some programs are designed in a hybrid format combining Furman faculty taught courses and pre-approved transfer credit offered by cooperating institutions.
 Participants in semester-long travel study programs typically enroll in four courses for which they can earn up to 16 credits.